JoshuaGrams/philtre2d/doc/engine/input.md

 Bindings are made with string inputs/input-combos and action names.
 Each input type (button, axis, text, and mouseMoved) is bound with a separate function.

-Each input in a combo is defined by a "device" and an "id".
-The device is optional (defaults to scancode) and separated from the id by a colon(:).
+Each input in a combo is separated by a space and defined by a "device" and an "ID".
+The device is optional (defaults to scancode) and separated from the ID by a colon(:).

 Example:
 > `Input.bindButton("ctrl shift m:1", "superClick")`